Mixed Movement Art School

 Purchase recordings

-Give on of our Phases a try to see if our style resonates
+Give one of our courses a try to see if our style resonates

 Invite a friend or family member to join you in this program

-When you register for our full program, Phase 1, or make a donation over $100, we will send you our Mixed Movement Art School Foundations-Resources document.
+When you join we’ll send you our Mixed Movement Art School Foundations-Resources document.
 This contains the links to 30+ downloadable videos totaling 10 hours of movement material from Dae on subjects including Mixed Movement Arts Foundations, somatics, nervous system health, mobility, improvisation, warm-ups, movement self-care, and more.

 The Mixed Movement Arts App